stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 We have already uploaded the defintion to GitHub.
 Therfore you can easily clone that on your normal desktop, install apptainer there and build and deploy your image from your normal desktop to COSMOS-SENS.

 If you want to use the image prepared on open COSMOS I recommend you to tar your deploy data structure (all in `~/sens05_share/common/`) and copy that to COSMOS-SENS using e.g. `scp`.
-Cou can soimply untar that in `/scale/gr01/shared/common/`.
+You can simply untar that in `/scale/gr01/shared/common/`.
 But make sure you only copy the module you want.

 Please document your images well, upload them to COSMOS-SENS and share them with us.
 I hope we all can easen our workloads by sharing!
 While you are at it you can check out my SingSingCell/1.6 package that provides a single cell analysis environment with Seurat, scanpy, scvelo and other tools installed ([on github](https://github.com/stela2502/singularityImages) this is pre ImageSmith).

 Please remove your `~/sens05_shared` folder once you are finished - you have saved all your work on github already.